 - Give patients a self-management plan after PR

 Take into account the demand and geography in your area.
 Consider:

 - How many people need PR?

 - Where is the best place for PR to be held to meet the need?

 - Is there good transport and access to venues in these locations?

 - Will you provide a rolling or a cohort programme?

 The Chartered Society of Physiotherapists has an economic modelling tool to help you maximise the number of eligible COPD patients doing PR.
 Input your local data to calculate the cost of delivering a service and show costs savings.

 - Ask GP practices to use a data search to find eligible patients.
 For example, search COPD and MRC 3+.
 Flag them to be referred to PR at their next review.

 - Promote your programmes simply and clearly to patients.
 Consider lung conditions, gender, ethnicity and cultural background in deciding key messages.

 - Tailor the PR education to the needs of patients.
 Does your patient have COPD or IPF?
 Are they are male or female?
-British or Bangladeshi?
+Are they from an ethnic minority?